DreadKnight/Spritify/README.md

 This [Blender](https://blender.org) add-on will compile all rendered frames from your animation into a very nice and configurable sprite sheet, that's usable for sprite-based video games and even in modern cool websites.
 It can also generate animated gifs, allowing you to easily showcase animations without needing to use any code.

-There is a Spritify panel in Render Properties where you configure some of the attributes of the sprite sheet as well as enable/disable the ability to automatically generate a sprite sheet each time an animation render completes.

-Originally developed for use in the amazing [Ancient Beast](https://AncientBeast.com) game project.
+It was originally developed for use in the amazing [Ancient Beast](https://AncientBeast.com) game project but sharing is caring!

 ### Requirements